BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down

+#### **Does time monitoring help?**

+I’ve had three days in a row where I have been hugely distracted by YouTube.
+One of those YouTube videos was about a possible solution to spending too much time watching YouTube videos.
+It suggested that a good way of taking control of the way you use your time is to aggressively keep note of what you are doing.

+It made two claims.
+The first one was the obvious one.
+If you know where your time is going you can make a better decisions about how you’re using it.
+It also said that the mere act of keeping track of it had the effect of focusing you on more important work.

+Both of these claims sound quite plausible.
+So I thought I’d give them a go.
+It’s already 8 o’clock and so I’ve been following this regime for just over three hours.
+And it is certainly true that I’ve got more done this morning than I had previous mornings.

+There was a time when I would have found the idea of monitoring my activities during the day completely repugnant.
+Weirdly, I’m quite enjoying it so far.
+I think this might be because I’m sort of halfway between where I used to be and where I want to be.
+So I can see progress, and the possibility for more progress.
+That’s quite a nice spot to be in.

 #### **A couple of distracted days**

 I had an unavoidably disrupted weekend.
 But I’ve completely failed to bounce back in the first two days of the week.
 On both Monday and Tuesday I spent a large proportion of the day on pointless YouTube videos.
 These things happen, but it’s important to learn from them.
 Thinking about it this morning, with a bit more mental clarity than I’ve managed over the last few days, I think I can see why I went wrong.
 The biggest issue was staying up too late working.